WE HANDLE THE TOUGHEST CERTIFICATION ISSUES

-To add a new question go to app settings and press "Manage Questions" button.No.
-SBA 8(a) certification (or any other certification for that matter) is not a requirement to do business with the federal government.
-The 8(a) program is a resource for small businesses that seek business development assistance.
-The program helps to level the playing field by allowing small business to compete for government contracts against similarly situated small businesses.
-In some cases, certified firms can be awarded contracts without competing.
-Other benefits of the program include mentoring, procurement assistance, training and other assistance.
-However, if you don’t qualify for the SBA 8(a) certification or other certification you are not precluded from bidding on government contracts.
+SBA 8(a) certification (or any other certification for that matter) is not a requirement for doing business with the federal government.
+The 8(a) program is a resource for small businesses seeking business development assistance.
+The program helps neutralize the playing field by allowing small businesses to compete for government contracts against similarly situated small businesses.
+In some cases, certified companies can win contracts without competing.
+Other program benefits include tutoring, procurement assistance, training and other assistance.
+However, if you do not qualify for SBA 8(a) or other certifications, you are not precluded from bidding for government contracts.

 Does getting certified guarantee that I receive a government contract?

-No. Getting your company certified is only one step towards being awarded a government contract.
-Once you obtain certification you have to market, you company and products to the agencies that buy your service or product.
-In many cases, we counsel our clients not to get certified because they are not in the position to benefit from the 8(a) Business Development program either because they are too small, too inexperienced or simply do not have the financial strength to undertake an effective marketing program.
+No. Getting your business certified is just one step toward obtaining a government contract.
+Once you get certified, you must market your business and your products to the agencies that purchase your service or product.
+In many cases, we advise our clients not to get certified because they are not in a position to benefit from the 8(a) Business Development Program either because they are too small, too inexperienced or simply do not have the financial strength to undertake a marketing program effectively.